OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaSubscriptionManager.rst

     .. cpp:function:: OcaStatus AddPropertyChangeSubscription(OcaONo Emitter, OcaPropertyID Property, OcaMethod Subscriber, OcaBlob SubscriberContext, OcaNotificationDeliveryMode NotificationDeliveryMode, OcaNetworkAddress DestinationInformation)

-        Adds a subscription to the PropertyChanged event in the object Emitter for changes of the property Property.
-If the NotificationDeliveryMode is Fast, the subscription is added for the session on which the command came in.
+        Adds an EV1 subscription to the **PropertyChanged** event in the object **Emitter** for changes of the property **Property**.
 If a subscription identical to the one being requested already exists, an additional one shall not be added.
-Two subscriptions are identical if the Emitter, Property, Subscriber, SubsciberContext, NotificationDeliveryMode, and DestinationInformation parameters are all
+Two subscriptions are identical if the **Emitter, Property, Subscriber, SubsciberContext, NotificationDeliveryMode,** and
+        **DestinationInformation** parameters are all identical. **Deprecated**
-        identical.
-The return value indicates whether the subscription succeeded.
-Added in v2 of this class, in AES70-2017.
+        in version 3 of this class, replaced by **AddPropertyChangeSubscription2(..).**

         This method has id ``3.5``.